 Ms. Yeger constantly fields phone calls for legal advice and/or representation from organizations that serve children at risk in Rockland County.
 Many of these young adults have ended up attending RCC to advance their personal goals and to become productive members of society.
 Ms. Yeger is proud of her children, those she has helped, and all RCC students.
 She is also proud that Rockland has RCC to help its residents achieve their goals.
 She looks forward to assisting RCC to accomplish just that.

-Rafhilene Frias-Sanchez is a first-generation student at Rockland Community College.
-She came to RCC as an early admit student from Ramapo High School.
-Rafhilene is pursuing two degrees, Business and Administration and in Humanities and Social Science, through the Sam Draper Honors Program.
-She was elected to serve as the Student Trustee of Rockland Community College in 2021 and was reelected by the student body to serve a second term this year.
-Rafhilene also served as part of the ACCT Student Trustee Advisory Committee and attended the ACCT Conference on behalf of RCC in 2021.
-On campus, she is very involved as the Student Ambassador of Rockland Community College and as a board member for various clubs.
+Emily Ross is a second-year student at Rockland Community College.
+She came to RCC as her inaugural year of college from Suffern High School.
+Emily is pursuing a degree in Business and Administration, through the Sam Draper Honors Program.
+She was elected to serve as the Student Trustee of Rockland Community College in 2023.
+On campus, she is very involved as a board member for various clubs.

 Meeting Calendar and By-Laws